triton-inference-server/backend/docs/backend_platform_support_matrix.md

 python APIs to do so.
 AWS inferentia is one such example.
 Triton core is largely unaware of the fact that inference will run on Inferentia.

+[^2]: In case of ARM-SBSA, some operations are not fully supported.